 I turn my blazing anger on her but she’s unaffected.
 I know that she pities me, and that’s worse than her insistently trying to be my mother.

 “Ash, please.
 Try to relax,” she tries again.

-Somewhere inside of me, beneath that deep murky river water of the Mississippi, that strong girl that died there tries to revive and take control.
+Somewhere inside of me, beneath that deep murky river water, that strong girl that died there tries to revive and take control.
 She tries to latch on to Kyla’s words and spit up the mud and moss to stop this insanity, but I’m too angry; too- just too much of everything.

 And Kyla seems to recognize it.